The Québec maritime Blog

 Mountain biking

-In Murdochville, Chic-Chac offers 15 km of trails suitable for various levels that will please the whole family.
+In Murdochville, Chic-Chac offers 15 km (9 mi.) of trails suitable for various levels that will please the whole family.
 With names inspired by Roman Gaul, these trails on Mt.
 York have many surprises in store for you in a wilderness setting.
-The “Mission Cleopatra” trail #3 even includes two challenging bridge modules.
+The “Mission Cleopatra” trail #3 even includes two challenging bridge modules!

-In Côte-Nord, the Centre de Plein Air du Lac des Rapides is the starting point of a vast network of mountain bike trails that take you through a typical Côte-Nord forest.
+In Côte-Nord, the Lac des Rapides outdoor recreation centre is the starting point of a vast network of mountain bike trails that will take you through the forest.

 Fatbiking

-Fatbiking is quickly gaining popularity in our regions.
-Parc national du Bic offers 15 km (9 mi.) of dedicated fatbiking trails.
-You can even rent a fatbike on site to try out this fun activity, which is bound to give you a different outlook on Québec winters.
-If you happen to be in Forestville (Côte-Nord) in February, note that the Boréal Loppet has added fatbike races to its popular cross-country skiing event.
+Fatbiking is increasingly popular in our regions.
+Parc national du Bic offers 15 km (9 mi.) of dedicated fatbike trails.
+You can even rent fatbikes on site to try out this fun activity, which is bound to give you a different outlook on Québec winters!
+Parc national de la Gaspésie also grooms a network of 75 km (45 mi.) of fatbike trails that run alongside their cross-country ski trails, much to the delight of fatbike enthusiasts!

-In addition to the above, many municipalities throughout our regions offer their own bike path networks.
-So while you’re on vacation here, make sure you plan to go biking on our roads, bike paths and mountain bike trails!
+In addition to the above, many municipalities throughout our regions have their own bike path networks.
+So be sure to plan to go biking on our roads, bike paths and mountain bike trails during your next visit to our regions!

 (0) comment